MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_status.md

 A read operation was issued to data that has been corrupted.

-#### - Address

-A single bit that indicates if the error was detected on the address signals or during the address portion of the transaction.

-#### - Control

-A single bit that indicates if the error was detected on the control signals or during the control portion of the transaction.

-#### - Data

-A single bit that indicates if the error was detected on the data signals or during the data portion of the transaction.

-#### - Responder

-A single bit that indicates that the error was detected by the responder of the transaction.

-#### - Requester

-A single bit that indicates that the error was detected by the requester of the transaction.

 #### - FirstError

 A single bit that indicates that the error is the first error to occur if multiple errors are logged for a section type.
 Setting of this bit is optional.